ottnav/ottnav.github.io/faq.md

 ## How long does backup in a cloud available?
 The exact time may vary (depending on the load auto-cleanup may be done more or less frequently), but in any case it will be available 7 days at least.
 General service target range lies between 1 and 5 weeks.
+You can also store backup on your own server - check FAQ about it

 ----